-In 2005, a Parks Master Plan for the combined parks, Bellaire Zindler and Loftin Parks and referred as, Bellaire Town Square, created by Clark Condon Associates, was approved.
+In 2005, a Parks Master Plan for the combined parks, Bellaire Zindler and Loftin Parks and referred to as Bellaire Town Square, created by Clark Condon Associates, was approved.
 The plan was implemented in phases:

-- Bellaire Family Aquatics Center, \$3.6 million dollar project general obligation bonds provided the majority of the funding while partially funded by Patrons for Bellaire Parks (PATRONS), with a \$1.2 million dollar donation 2008. - Loftin Park Improvements playground, sidewalk system, lighting and site amenities.
-PATRONS donated \$125,000 towards the construction costs 2010. - Donor Plaza by the west side of City Hall surrounding the Gazebo, consisting of a donor wall & plaza, lighting, site amenities Completely paid for by the PATRONS.
-The City had the Gazebo refurbished at the same time as the donor plaza was being built 2012. - Multi-purpose Great Lawn Consists of an event pavilion, sidewalk system, lighting and site amenities 2013.
+- Bellaire Family Aquatics Center, \$3.6 million dollar project general obligation bonds provided the majority of the funding while partially funded by Patrons for Bellaire Parks (PATRONS), with a \$1 million dollar donation in 2007. - Loftin Park Improvements playground, sidewalk system, lighting and site amenities.
+PATRONS donated \$350,000 towards the construction costs in 2008 and 2009. - Donor Plaza by the west side of City Hall surrounding the Gazebo, consisting of a donor wall & plaza, lighting, site amenities Completely paid for by the PATRONS with a \$150,000 donation in 2011 and 2012.
+The City had the Gazebo refurbished at the same time as the donor plaza was being built 2012. - Multi-purpose Great Lawn Consists of an event pavilion, sidewalk system, lighting and site amenities with partial funding of \$100,000 from PATRONS in 2013.